-\\ Copper violation: Copper is an essential nutrient, but some people who drink water containing copper in excess of the action level over a relatively short amount of time could experience gastrointestinal distress.
+\\Copper Violation: Copper is an essential nutrient, but some people who drink water containing copper in excess of the action level over a relatively short amount of time could experience gastrointestinal distress.
 Some people who drink water containing copper in excess of AL over many years could suffer liver or kidney damage.
 The sources of drinking water (both tap and bottle water) includes rivers, lakes, streams, ponds, reservoirs, springs and wells.
-As water travels through through ground or on the surface, it dissolves naturally- occurring minerals and in some cases radioactive material, and can pick up substances resulting from the presence of animals or from human activity.
+As water travels over the surface of the land or through the ground, it dissolves naturally - occurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activity.

 Contaminants that may be present in source water include:

-\Microbial contaminants. such as viruses

-and bacteria which may come from sewage treatment plants, septic systems, agricultural livestock operations, and wildlife.

-\Inorganic contaminants, such as salts and metals, which can be naturally occuring or a result from urban storm runoff, industrial or domestic wastewater discharges, oil and gas production, mining or farming.

-\Pesticides and herbicides, which may come from a variety of sources agriculture, storm water runoff, and residential uses.

-\Organic Chemicals, including synthetic and volatile organic chemicals, which are by-products of industrial processes and petroleum production, and can also come from gas stations, urban storm water runoff and septic systems.

-\Cryptosporidium is a single celled protozoan that lives in the intestines of animals and people.
-When ingested, this microscopic pathogen may cause a disease called cryptosporidiosis, which has flu like symptoms.
-There has been none of these cells found in any of IWC plants.
+- \Microbial contaminants, such as viruses and bacteria, which may come from sewage treatment plants, septic systems, agricultural livestock operations, and wildlife. - \Inorganic contaminants, such as salts and metals, which can be naturally occurring or result from urban storm runoff, industrial, or domestic wastewater discharges, oil and gas production, mining or farming. - \Pesticides and herbicides, which may come from a variety of sources such as agriculture, storm water runoff and residential uses. - \Organic chemicals, including synthetic and volatile organic chemicals, which are by-products of industrial processes and petroleum production, and can also come from gas stations, urban storm water runoff, and septic systems. - \Cryptosporidium is a single celled protozoan that lives in the intestines of animals and people.
+When ingested, this microscopic pathogen may cause a disease called cryptosporidiosis, which has flue-like symptoms.
+There has been none of these cells found from any of IWC plants.

-\Radioactive Materials, which can be naturally occuring or can be the result of oil and gas production and mining activities.
+\Radioactive materials, which can be naturally occurring or be the result of oil and gas production and mining activities.
 In order to ensure that tap water is safe to drink, EPA prescribes regulations that limit the amount of certain contaminants in water provided by public water systems.
-Food and Drug Administration (FDA) regulations establish limits for contaminants in bottled water that must provide the same protection for public health.
-Drinking water, including bottled water may reasonably be expected to contain at least small amounts of some contaminants.
-The presence of contaminants does not necessarily mean that the water poses a health risk.
-More information about contaminants and potential health effects can be obtained by calling the environmental protection Agency's Safe Drinking Water Hotline at :
+Food and Drug Administration (FDA) regulations establish limits for contaminants in bottled water which must provide the same protection for public health.
+Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
+The presence of contaminants does not necessarily indicate that the water poses a health risk.
+More information about contaminates and potential health effects can be obtained by calling the Environmental Protection Agency's Safe Drinking Water Hotline at (800)426-4791.

-Some people may be more vulnerable to to contaminants in drinking water than the general population.
-Immuno-compromised persons such as persons with cancer and undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly and infants can be particularly at risk from infections.
-These people should seek advice about drinking water form their health care providers.
-EPA/CDC guidelines on appropriate means to lessen the risk of infection by cryptosporidium and other microbiological contaminants are available form the Safe Drinking Water Hotline.

-Infants and young children are typically more vulnerable to lead in drinking water than the general population.
-It is possible that lead levels in your home may be higher than at other homes in your community as a result of your home's plumbing.
-If you are concerned about elevated levels in your home's water you may wish to have your water tested, and flush your tap for 30 seconds to 2 minutes before using tap water.
-Additional information is available is from the Safe Drinking Water Hotline.

-Treatment Technique (TT): A required process intended to reduce the level of a contaminant in drinking water.
+Some people may be more vulnerable to contaminants in drinking water than the general population.
+Immuno-compromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
+These people should seek advice about drinking water from their health care providers.
+EPA/CDC guidelines on appropriate means to lessen the risk of infection by cryptosporidium and other microbiological contaminants are available from the Safe Drinking Water Hotline.
+"Infants and young children are typically more vulnerable to lead in drinking water than the general population.
+It is possible that lead levels at your home may be higher than at other homes in the community as a result of materials used in your home's plumbing.
+If you are concerned about elevated levels in your home's water, you may wish to have your water tested and flush your tap for 30 seconds to 2 minutes before using tap water.
+Additional information is available from the Safe Drinking Water Hotline."
+"Treatment Technique (TT): A required process intended to reduce the level of a contaminant in drinking water